ClemensElflein/xbot_framework/Readme.md

 Building robust and reusable robotics systems can be challenging.
 The Robot Operating System (ROS) provides powerful middleware for abstracting communication between high-level components, but struggles at the hardware level, requiring specialized firmware to interface with low-level devices.
-Existing solutions like microROS introduce a direct dependency on ROS, complicating debugging.
+Existing solutions like microROS introduce a direct dependency on ROS which complicates debugging, bloats the low-level firmware and leads to tight coupling between high-level application specific code and low-level drivers.

-The **xBot Framework** offers a lightweight, independent solution for interfacing directly with sensors and actuators without adding additional dependencies.
-This new framework integrates hardware components seamlessly into the broader robotics ecosystem.
+The **xBot Framework** offers a lightweight, independent solution for interfacing directly with sensors and actuators without adding heavy dependencies.
+This new framework helps integrate hardware components seamlessly into the broader robotics ecosystem.

 ### Features

+- **🖥 Service-Based Architecture:** Low level features (e.g. sensors or actuators) are implemented as a service, described by a JSON interface and implemented as C++ classes.
+This modular design allows for reusable hardware communication.
+Service implementations can be done either on a microcontroller or a Linux system, since the communication is abstracted from the actual operating system.
 - **⚙️ Hardware Communication Simplified:** Define services in JSON format to generate a C++ code template, allowing for easy communication with hardware components such as ESCs, IMUs, and GPIOs.
-- **🧩 Lightweight and Portable:** The framework has no dependencies and avoids dynamic memory allocation, making it ideal for microcontrollers, but can also be used on Linux systems.
+- **🧩 Lightweight and Portable:** The framework has minimal dependencies and avoids dynamic memory allocation, making it ideal for microcontrollers, but can also be used on Linux systems.
-- **🖥 Service-Based Architecture:** Each sensor and actuator is implemented as a service, described by a JSON interface and implemented as C++ service classes.
-This modular design allows for reusable hardware communication.
-- **🔍 Service Discovery:** The framework includes automatic service discovery, making it easy to detect and manage all connected boards.
+- **🔍 Service Discovery:** The framework includes automatic service discovery, making it easy to connect your low-level services to your application specific high-level code.
-- **🌐 Control Hub:** A versatile hub provides:
+- **⚙️ Runtime:** The Runtime:
     - **Web UI:** Visually explore devices, monitor data, and test actuators.
+(Status: Planned)
     - **Firmware Update:** Update the firmware on your board directly through the web interface using our included Ethernet bootloader.
+(Status: Planned)
-    - **REST API:** Discover devices programmatically.
+    - **REST API:** Discover services programmatically.
+(Status: Working)
-    - **Optional ROS Bridge:** Automatically maps discovered devices to ROS topics, offering configurable integration with ROS-based systems.
+    - **Plugin System:** Write an application-specific plugin which gets loaded by the runtime to bridge to your high-level code.

+## Repository Structure

+This repository contains all parts of the xbot_framework.

+### xbot-runtime

+This is the main binary you will be running on your robot system.
+It implements service discovery and all IO operations to connect to the services.
+Provide your custom interface by writing a plugin using **libxbot-service-interface**.

+### libxbot-service

+Use this library to provide a service to the system.
+An example would be publishing IMU data or providing motor control services.
+The library will take care of advertising your service and connecting to the runtime.

+### libxbot-service-interface

+Use the **libxbot-service-interface** library to connect to a specific service.
+For example if there is an IMU service on your network, and you want to receive its data (or bridge to ROS), include **libxbot-service-interface** in your project.

 ## Status and Contributions